weRbelgium/BelgiumStatistics/BelgiumMaps/README.md

 install.packages('devtools')
 devtools::install_github("jwijffels/StatisticsBelgium", subdir = "BelgiumMaps/BelgiumMapsOpenStreetMap")
 ```
+The package size of BelgiumMapsOpenStreetMap is approximately 140Mb so this takes some time to install.

 ## Documentation of the BelgiumMapsOpenStreetMap package

 This package contains data extracted from http://download.geofabrik.de/europe/belgium.html on 2015/11/03 with OpenStreetMap data up to 2015-11-02T22:22:02Z.

+### Administrative boundaries

 The belgium-latest.osm.pbf file was imported with osm2pgsql in PostGIS and converted to a shapefile with pgsql2shp to obtain shape files of polygons of administrative boundaries of administrative levels 2, 4, 6, 7, 8, 9.
 More information about administrative levels in OpenStreetMap: http://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative.
-These administrative boundaries are made availabel in the BE_OSM_ADMIN dataset inside the package.
+These administrative boundaries are made available in the BE_OSM_ADMIN dataset inside the package.

 ```
 library(BelgiumMapsOpenStreetMap)